What is a Peer Reviewed Article?

 Remember that magazines, Internet sources, and books are not the same as peer-reviewed journals.

-In psychology, articles that report on original/new research studies may be referred to as primary sources or empirical.
+Articles that report on original/new research studies may be referred to as original/primary sources or empirical.

 Articles that either interpret or analyze empirical articles are considered review articles.
 Such articles are often referred to as secondary sources or secondary research.